rust-lang/google-summer-of-code/README.md

 The goal of this project is to prepare and release the next major version of the libc crate.

 > Note: there was a project with a similar topic in [GSoC 2025](https://blog.rust-lang.org/2025/11/18/gsoc-2025-results/#modernising-the-libc-crate).
 But since there is a lot of work to be done, we have published this project idea again.
+The current idea description reflects the current state.

 **Expected result**